Does my home insurance include garden cover?

-This will protect your garden and outside items from theft, loss and damage.
+This will protect your garden, outside items and things you keep in your outbuildings from theft, loss and damage.

 If you want more protection for expensive items, like top-of-the-range barbecues or garden furniture, you may be able to pay an extra sum to include these under your home insurance.